Ex-teacher and teen girl sought; wife urges man to surrender

 Authorities say Tad Cummins, 50, kidnapped Elizabeth Thomas, a freshman at the high school where Cummins taught until this week.
 The girl is in imminent danger, they said.

-Cummins also has been charged with sexual misconduct with minor.
+Cummins also has been charged with sexual misconduct with a minor.

 The teacher's wife delivered an emotional appeal Friday for her husband to turn himself in.